akkeris/docs/how-akkeris-works.md

 #### Discovery Mechanisms

-A space is logical grouping of applications that share the same local network or subnet.
-This allows applications to communicate between one another using ghost protocols based on ARP and other broadcast mechanisms.
+A space is a logical grouping of applications that share the same local network or subnet.
+This allows applications to communicate between one another using protocols based on ARP and other broadcast mechanisms.
 In addition, applications may discover each other via config vars automatically added to their application dynos when they start.
 Two config vars are added for each application in the same space, they contain the host and port for where the application may be contacted on its network http port.
 The config vars are named:

 * `APPNAME_SERVICE_HOST`
 * `APPNAME_SERVICE_PORT`